DanuserLab/u-integrate/README.md

 > <img src="/code/GrangerCausalityAnalysis/Doc/GUI_figures/GCAoutput.png" />

 ## Software Updates
+### New in Version 2.0 (Oct 25th, 2024):
+- Added the batch processing feature in u-integrate for analyzing multiple movie lists efficiently via the GUI.
+- The folder icons in the Control Panel - u-integrate are now fully functional, allowing users to directly access result folders for each step via the GUI.

+### New in Version 1.1:
-Windowing has been renamed to **u-register**.
+- Windowing has been renamed to **u-register**.
 Please select **u-register** from the analysis packages list to run the software.

-Granger-Causality Analysis has been renamed to **u-integrate**.
+- Granger-Causality Analysis has been renamed to **u-integrate**.
 Please select **u-integrate** from the analysis packages list to run the software.

 ## Contact